 The Tor Browser automatically routes its traffic through the anonymous Tor network.
 The browser isolates each website you visit, so it prevents trackers and ads from following you online.
 When the browser is closed, it deletes all privacy-sensitive website data such as browsing history and cookies.

-The Tor browser provides access to “.onion” websites, which are Tor hidden services that can only be accessed by the Tor browser.
-These websites can be accessed without worrying about someone snooping on a Tor exit node, offering more private browsing of what is known as the deep web.
+The Tor browser provides access to “.onion” websites, which are Tor hidden services that you can only access through the Tor browser.
+You can access these websites without worrying about someone snooping on a Tor exit node, offering more private browsing of what is known as the deep web.

-The Tor Browser is a popular online anonymity tool among political activists and journalists who fear being monitored and arrested by totalitarian governments.
+The Tor Browser is a popular online anonymity tool among political activists and journalists who fear totalitarian governments monitoring or arresting them.
 Other users appreciate the browser as it allows them to circumvent censorship.
-And yes, unfortunately, it is used by those seeking to perform criminal acts.
+And yes, unfortunately, those seeking to perform criminal acts also use it.

 The Tor Browser does have its flaws, which we’ll go into a bit later.
 Suffice it to say that your Internet Service Provider (ISP) can detect when you’re using the Tor Browser, which can make you the target of increased surveillance by both the ISP and the government.
 However, there is an easy-to-use way around that, which we’ll talk about later.